 October 29: Boys in the Boat: Nine Americans and their Epic Quest for Gold at the 1936 Berlin Olympics by Daniel Brown

 November 19: Mrs. Hemingway: A Novel by Naomi Wood

 Since its inception many different authors have been chosen, either by the leader or suggested by the members of the group.
 Some of books read this past year were by authors from Korea, Japan, India, South Africa, Scotland, Mexico and Russia.

 All are welcome to join in at any time.
 This is a book group for those who enjoy informal discussion and about enjoying the different viewpoints of each of the members.
 You don’t have to preregister, come to every session nor even worry about whether you were able to finish the book.
 Just come and learn something about it.

 Books and Banter – meets varied Thursdays, depending on the month.
 We meet at the Fairfield Woods Branch at 1:30pm.
 We are a drop in group, with great research, discussion and banter about varied titles.
 We have discussed everything from memoirs and nonfiction to prose and fiction.
-Our last title was The Lake of Dreams: A Novel by Kim Edwards.
+Our last title was The Fault in Our Stars by John Green.
 We welcome our regulars and first timers with open arms even if you have not finished our current title.
 Join Us!

 For Children & Teens

 Beyond the Book for parent/caregiver and child (grades 3 and 4).
 Check the children’s calendar for dates and times.